 At least once every two (2) years, the Selectmen shall evaluate whether each significant industrial user needs an accidental discharge/slug control plan.
 The Selectmen may require any user to develop, submit for approval, and implement such a plan.
 Alternatively, the Selectmen may develop such a plan for any user.
 An accidental discharge/slug control plan shall address, at a minimum, the following:

-- A. Description of discharge practices, including non-routine batch discharges; - B. Description of stored chemicals; - C. Procedures for immediately notifying the Selectmen or Sewer Department Superintendant Sewer Department Superintendent of any accidental or slug discharge, as required by Section 6.3 of this Ordinance; and
+- A. Description of discharge practices, including non-routine batch discharges; - B. Description of stored chemicals; - C. Procedures for immediately notifying Sewer Department Superintendent of any accidental or slug discharge, as required by Section 6.3 of this Ordinance; and